2020 Best Colleges & Universities for Animation

 Degree: BFA in Film and Animation

-The School of Film and Animation at the Rochester Institute of Technology offers a BFA option in animation that gives students three tracks to choose from: 2D, 3D, and stop-motion animation.
-Students have access to a variety of facilities to start making movies from day one, including a Mixdown Room, SOFA Cage, and Animation Crane Rooms.
+The School of Film and Animation at the Rochester Institute of Technology offers a BFA option in animation that gives students three tracks to choose from 2D, 3D, and stop-motion animation.
+Students have access to various facilities to start making movies from day one, including a Mixdown Room, SOFA Cage, and Animation Crane Rooms.

 Savannah College of Art and Design